KennethLeeJE8/tftanalysis_set3/README.md

 <img width="717" alt="image" src="https://user-images.githubusercontent.com/71307669/178202992-3398ac3d-14da-477b-94be-8f535451321f.png">

 Working throught the dataset, I noticed that many of the champion columns for players where scarce, less than 7 champions on the board, max being 9(not including Force of Nature(+1 unit on board)).
-Because we want quality data, we will only be taking end-game comps, these are the following assumptions on end game comps:
+As we are looking for endgame comps, these following assumptions are made for consistency in data:

 - Player needs to be at least level 7
 - Need at least 8 units on board (use FON to have 8 units but lv7)
 - At least 4 full items on board

-Because to the time constraints, we are only going to explore fully developed compositions, this is okay due to the abundance of data in this dataset, we will be liberal in choosing only fully developed team compositions to explore.
+Because to the time constraints, we will be dropping any rows that do not meet the criteria above, we can do this in this project due to the abundance of data we have access to.

 <img width="756" alt="image" src="https://user-images.githubusercontent.com/71307669/178202003-aac8e095-6fab-4c5a-92a9-b55d220e1079.png">